Easy and fun to blend

 There are other similarly priced watercolor sets, specifically tube pigments, in the same price range that come with less paint.
 That in mind, this is a good price for the size of tubes you’re getting.
 The pigment itself is easier to break up with water than competitors like the essentials introductory watercolor set from Daniel Smith, so you may need a bit more paint to get the opacity you’re looking for.

 Competition: Comparable to other options on the market

 The smooth, thick, and vibrant qualities of these paints make the kit a great buy if you want to experiment with liquid watercolors over solid pigment blocks.
 You will find similar paint quality with the set from Daniel Smith, but the tubes are smaller and there’s less room for error.
 You can find more color offerings in solid pigment block sets like the Winsor & Newton Cotman Water Colours Half Pan Studio Set, which is great for beginners who have no interest in color blending—it’s just a different approach to take.

-- Product Name Basic 5-Color Watercolor Set
+- Product Name Artists' Watercolor Tubes

 - Product Brand M. Graham